The Clinton Parameters: Background

 The background for the Clinton's Parameters was the failure of the 2000 Camp David Summit, the following outbreak of the Second Intifada (al-Aqsa Intifada), the upcoming Israeli elections, which polls indicated a possible defeat for then Prime Minister Ehud Barak, and the end of the Clinton presidency, in which Bill Clinton desired to end the eight years of peace efforts and Middle East arena in a successful note.

 The negotiations, which were suspended on 25 July 2000, were resumed on 19 December at Bolling Air Force Base in Washington.
 On 21 December, President Clinton presented a plan for a final-status agreement on the basis of former talks.
 As the parties failed to reach an agreement, Clinton offered bridging proposals, later dubbed "the Clinton Parameters".

+In November 2000, Barak offered to create a Palestinian state on 75% of Gaza Strip and 33% of the West Bank; the Palestinians rejected this offer.

 The proposal was drawn up by Israeli–Palestinian envoy Dennis Ross, but represented discussions in September between Ross and the other members of his team—Aaron David Miller, Gamal Helal, Jon Schwartz, and Robert Malley.
 President Clinton was not consulted in creating the proposal.